cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 [GitHub](https://github.com/cncf/tag-contributor-strategy), or by joining our weekly meetings (listed on the [CNCF public calendar](https://www.cncf.io/calendar/)).

-TODO: LATER: How to request a TAG CS governance review?

 ## General Information

 If your project governance was not already based on one of the